 Upcoming (Postponed due to COVID-19; stay tuned): Author talk (discussion) at Blanchard Library in Santa Paula.
 Climate Change and Communication.

-What’s been the most fun of all–Skype with a Scientist, a virtual way visit between scientists and classrooms.
-I had a great time meeting with both of Margaret McCarthy’s second grade classrooms.
-We talked about dirt–and how important it is to the planet.
-(And dinosaurs.
-We talked about dinos, too.
-They’re really awesome.)
-And interviews with iRIS, a not-for-profit organization that helps students share their interest in science and medicine.
-Also chatted via email with environmental scientists at the University of Hawaii about the importance of science communication.
+What’s been the most fun is Skype with a Scientist–virtual visits between scientists and classrooms.
+I’ve been having a great time meeting with students from the lower grades up to graduating high school seniors about everything from dirt and dinosaurs to microbiomes to climate.
+This is ongoing.
+I spoke with iRIS, a not-for-profit organization that helps students share their interest in science and medicine.
+Also chatted via email with environmental scientists at the University of Hawaii about the importance of science communication,

 A few items from around the web: